astronomer/docs/software/clean-up-and-delete-deployment.md

 ### Manually hard delete a Deployment

-To reuse a custom release name given to an existing Deployment after a soft delete but before Astronomer automatically cleans up any persisting Deployment records, you need to hard delete both the Deployment's metadata database and the Deployment's entry in your Astronomer database.
+To reuse a custom release name given to an existing Deployment after a soft delete, but before Astronomer automatically cleans up any persisting Deployment records, you need to hard delete both the Deployment's metadata database and the Deployment's entry in your Astronomer database.

 1. Enable hard delete as an option at the platform level.
 To enable this feature, set `astronomer.houston.config.deployments.hardDeleteDeployment: true` in your `config.yaml` file and push the changes to your platform as described in [Apply a config change](apply-platform-config.md).